Interested in knowing how to build a travel app?

 3. Strategize for future internationalization

-While launching in one geography initially, you should plan ahead so that you can easily expand in other geographies.
-The app design and development should follow app internationalization guidelines, for e.g.:
+While launching in one geography initially, you should plan ahead so that you can easily expand into other geographies later on.
+The app design and development should follow app internationalization guidelines, e.g.:

 - Consider legal aspects in different geographies;